MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-monitoring-best-practices.md

 ### Storage

 The [amount of storage](../single-server/how-to-create-manage-server-portal.md#scale-compute-and-storage) provisioned for Azure Database for MySQL flexible server determines the IOPs for your server.
 The storage used by the service includes the database files, transaction logs, the server logs and backup snapshots.
-Ensure that the consumed disk space does not constantly exceed above 85 percent of the total provisioned disk space.
+Ensure that the consumed disk space doesn't constantly exceed above 85 percent of the total provisioned disk space.
 If that is the case, you need to delete or archive data from the database server to free up some space.

 ### Network traffic